The Beakful: Description and analysis

 A mother, squatting on a stool in front of her farmhouse door, gives soup to her three children seated on the threshold, while the father, in the background, digs his garden.
+Three chickens are depicted.
 In a letter addressed to the art critic Théophile Thoré-Burger, who saw the canvas exhibited in the Martinet Gallery, Millet explained: "I would like [in this painting] to imagine a brood of birds being fed by their mother.
 Man works to feed these beings”.

 Millet sketched his models on the spot, but went back to his studio to paint.
 The comparison between the preparatory drawings, made long before, and the final painting, reveals a maturation of the painter's intentions in the composition of the canvas.
 If the theme itself is immediately present, the construction of the painted scene directs the viewer's towards the father who works the land, at the right.
 Although barely visible, it holds a central place in the encenation of the nourishing actions assigned to each of the parents.
 Everything then contributes to express family harmony, from the eyes and hands of the children brought together by the tenderness of the figures of their parents, their massive and protective mother, and their discreet and hardworking father, both united in their function, nurturing.
 The family harmony is further reinforced by the harmony of the play of colors and by the light that bathes the scene.